Current Bank Review 2023: What We’ve Learned From Trying It

 Best For: Full-Service Banking.

 One of Current's most unique features is its free teen account with numerous parental control settings.
-Many mobile-only banks leave teens out, but thankfully, this isn't the case with Axos.Axos actually has numerous checking accounts we're fans of, including a lucrative Rewards Checking account that pays 1.25% on balances up to $50,000.
+Many mobile-only banks leave teens out, but thankfully, this isn't the case with Axos.Axos actually has numerous checking accounts we're fans of, including a lucrative Rewards Checking account that pays up to 3.30% on balances up to $50,000.
 But it also has a First Checking account for teens between the ages of 12 to 17.
 This account doesn't charge monthly fees and pays 0.10% APY.